twalidaziz/inventory-order-management-system/README.md

 Node.js is automatically downloaded using the `frontend-maven-plugin` and the final JS/CSS files are integrated into the jar.

-Start your application with the following command - here with the profile `production`:
+Start the application with the following command - here with the profile `production`:

 ```
 java -Dspring.profiles.active=production -jar ./target/cms-0.0.1-SNAPSHOT.jar